EY — full event log

 sustainability_report p.8

-For the first time in FY25, EY Deutschland included Scope 3.1 (purchased goods and services) in its emissions inventory, adding 18,399 tCO2e.
-This is the primary driver of the YoY increase in total emissions.
+GJ25 marks the first year EY Deutschland included Scope 3.1 (purchased goods and services) in its emissions inventory, adding 18,399 tCO2e.
+This caused total emissions to appear higher vs. prior periods but improves transparency.

 sustainability_report p.27